Definition of the term (“What is a Document management system (DMS)?”

-Nowadays it becomes more and more difficult to make the growing amount of information in a company sustainable and transparent.
+In today’s world, it is becoming increasingly difficult to manage the growing amount of information in a company in a sustainable and transparent manner.
 DMS Solutions like those of Digital Life Sciences GmbH, support you in accessing information and documents faster and more efficiently, working with them and providing them precisely.
-The solutions offer various functions from capturing and storing information and documents down to search and distribution.
+The solutions offer a wide range of possibilities, from the capture and storage of information and documents to research and distribution lists.

 Processes such as processing paper-bound documents, filing, cataloging, searching and retrieving take up a significant part of the daily work.
 Digital archiving and an electronic document management system (eDMS) are of great advantage for making workflows more effective and significantly improving other processes.
 Professional document management supports you with digitization and administration.

-Discover the suitable software for your dms system
+Discover the right software for your DMS system

 A document management system facilitates information exchange as well as the communication and collaboration in an organization.
-This it servers as a basis.
+Thus, it serves as a basis.
 Moreover, it increases the efficiency and motivation of your emplyees.
 Furthermore, it can help you to reduce costs on several levels.

 Additional advantages include:

 - Reducing costs of paper, print and delivery

 - Reducing time expenditure through optimized processes